getsolus/solus-site.github.io/content/blog/2018-10-11-improving-community-engagement.md

 2. Their discussion and post API endpoints should it easier to fetch or publish content from/to the platform.
 3. Their login APIs indicate that it may be simpler to build a login method implementation that can leverage the OAuth Server functionality of our Phabricator.
 As a result, we'll have one less login to use on the platform.
 Essentially every user posting on our new forum would also be capable of creating new tasks / reports on our development tracker.

-For real-time communication, IRC is still in our opinions our best option.
-We're open to moving away from IRC in the future, however if we're going to do so, such platform needs to meet the following requirements:
+For real-time communication, IRC is still in our opinions a mature and reliable standard.
+However, we are open to additional services in the future, but would do so under the expectation that they meet the following requirements:

-1. It needs to log messages so users can read them while they're not actively looking at the chat.
-If we're going to switch away from IRC, it may as well be to something which natively supports logging as opposed to requiring the use of an IRC bouncer.
+1. It needs to support buffering messages so users can read them when they come back online.
+If we're going to support alternatives, it may as well be to something which natively supports buffering messages as opposed to requiring the use of an IRC bouncer.
 2. It needs to be open source (which rules out Discord).
-3. It needs to be multi-channeled, so we can separate support, off-topic chat, development chatter, etc. (This rules out Telegram).
+3. It needs to be allow multiple channels, so that we can separate support, off-topic, and development discussions.
+(This rules out Telegram).
 4. It should support voice channels (with push-to-talk).
-We understand that this isn't something IRC supports, but we're talking about moving to a **superior** option that enables us to engage better with our community.
+We understand that this isn't something IRC supports, but we're talking about supporting alternatives that enables us to engage better with our community.
 Voice channels have been previously facilitated by temporary Discord services for specific events like our Gamefests and Hackfests.
-If we're going to completely move away from IRC, it should really be a consolidated tool that offers all the bells and whistles.
 5. It needs to be mobile friendly.
 6. Users need to be able to engage with anonymous or guest accounts for support purposes.
 7. It needs to have good role management and user moderation.

-We're yet to find a solution that does all of the things listed above.
-We're opposed to introducing more options for real-time communication (like Discord, Mumble, Telegram, etc.) as it unnecessarily fragments our community, as well as makes providing support harder and more time consuming.
+We have yet to find a solution that does all of the things listed above.
+We're opposed to introducing non-compliant options for real-time communication (like Discord, Mumble, Telegram, etc.) as it unnecessarily fragments our community, as well as makes providing support harder and more time consuming.

 ### News

-The team should be enabled to share news about Solus with the entire community, with overall less of everything.
-Less accounts, clicks, copy / pasting, and time spent.
-To do this, the intent is to create an open source backend which we can tie into various frontends, whether that's web-based or even on IRC (like with a plugin for the [IRC bot I'm developing](https://github.com/JoshStrobl/narwhal)).
+The team should be enabled to share news about Solus with the entire community, as easily as possible.
+Fewer accounts, clicks, copy / pasting, and time spent.
+To do this, the intent is to create an open source broadcast system which we can tie into various frontends, whether that's web-based or even on IRC (like with a plugin for the [IRC bot I'm developing](https://github.com/JoshStrobl/narwhal)).
 It should be able to post to as many platforms as possible, such as:

 - Facebook
 - Flarum